 Something To Sing About (Victor Schertzinger, 1937) He also did the excellent Grace Moore opera film, One Night of Love (1934).
 Redskin, The Woman Between, The Fleet's In

 Alexander's Ragtime Band (Henry King, 1938) Remember the Day, Love Is a Many Splendored Thing

-The Wizard of Oz (Victor Fleming, 1939) The Mollycoddle, Mantrap, The Wet Parade
+The Wizard of Oz (Victor Fleming, 1939) When the Clouds Roll By: Dream Sequences, The Mollycoddle, Mantrap, The Wet Parade

 Little Nellie Kelly (Norman Taurog, 1940) Broadway Melody of 1940; That Midnight Kiss; Rich, Young and Pretty; It Happened at the World's Fair; Palm Springs Weekend